Do you want your online store to be operated by an e-commerce platform that has serious security issues?

 - The pricing depends on the size of your store

 Cart2Cart – The Magento to Shopify migration tool that has been on everyone’s lips for several years already.
 Cart2Cart specializes in data migration between more than 80 e-commerce platforms, from 3DCart to X-Cart and Yahoo Store.
-For those who need Magento 1 to Shopify migration, Cart2Cart’s services are extended to the migration of products, product categories, customers, orders, reviews, coupons, CMS pages, manufacturers, and the ability to choose which store to migrate data from (in case you have a multistore on Magento).
+For those who need Magento 1 to Shopify migration, Cart2Cart’s services include the migration of products, product categories, customers, orders, reviews, coupons, CMS pages, manufacturers, and the ability to choose which store to migrate data from (in case you have a multistore on Magento).

 Some additional free and paid options can provide great extra flexibility and advanced features to your migration process.
 Some of the prior advantages are: